Dog Hiking Gear List

 A harness gives you more control over your dog and may be safer for them than a dogs collar attachment during longer hikes.
 It gives you a quick way to grab and pick up your dog, especially if they are on the larger side.

-Ruffwear Palisades pack comes with a harness that detaches from the pack, another reason we love this pack.
+The Ruffwear Palisades pack comes with a harness that detaches from the pack; another reason we love this pack.
 Ruffwear also has a stand-alone Webmaster harness for purchase.
 This harness has a nice handle on the top for quick grabs of your dog, allowing you to keep them close to you in an emergency or to let others pass on the trail.

 dog wearing harness